blynkkk/blynkkk.github.io/Widgets.md

 ### RTC

 Real-time clock allows you to get time from server.
 You can preselect any timezone on UI to get time on hardware in required locale.
+No pin required for RTC widget.

 <img src="images/rtc_edit.png" style="width: 200px; height:360px"/>